 Maya Angelou was born Marguerite Ann Johnson in St. Louis, Missouri, on April 4, 1928.
-At the age of eight, she was raped by her mother’s boyfriend.
-The man was subsequently beaten to death by a mob after Angelou testified against him.
+At the age of eight she was raped by her mother’s boyfriend, who was subsequently beaten to death by a mob after Angelou testified against him.
 “My 7-and-a-half-year-old logic deduced that my voice had killed him, so I stopped speaking for almost six years,” Angelou later recalled.

 In 1941 Angelou won a scholarship to study dance and drama at San Francisco’s Labor School, but she dropped out at age 14 to take a job as a cable-car conductor.
 She later returned to finish high school, and gave birth to her son just a few weeks after graduation.
 In her late teens, Angelou spent time working as both a prostitute and madam.

 In subsequent years, Angelou established a reputation as a skilled actress and dancer.
 In the mid to late 1950s, the Harlem Writers’ Guild helped her develop her literary talents.
 Angelou also participated extensively in the civil-rights movement, helping Malcolm X build his Organization of African American Unity and serving as northern coordinator for Martin Luther King, Jr.’s Southern Christian Leadership Conference.

 In the early 1960s, Angelou championed Fidel Castro‘s rise to power in Cuba.
 Her first published story appeared in the Cuban periodical Revolucion.
-In September 1960, she was deeply moved by the sight of Castro’s exhuberantly warm public embrace of Soviet Premier Nikita Khrushchev in New York, where both men were attending a United Nations session.
+In September 1960, she was deeply moved by the sight of Castro’s exuberantly warm public embrace of Soviet Premier Nikita Khrushchev in New York, where both men were attending a United Nations session.
 “The Russians were O.K.,” Angelou later reminisced in a January 1997 interview.
 “Of course, Castro never had called himself white, so he was O.K. from the git.
 Anyhow … as black people often said, ‘Wasn’t no Communist country that put my grandpappa in slavery.
 Wasn’t no Communist lynched my poppa or raped my mamma.’”